LDP for Inhomogeneous U-Statistics: Introduction

 (ii) Under $\R_{n,\theta}$, ${\mathfrak{L}}_n$ satisfies a LDP with the good rate function

 Consequently, the supremum in part (i) is achieved on a set $F_\theta$, say, and further under $\R_{n,\theta}$, \end{cor}

 \begin{remark} Note that~\cref{lem:gibbs} has the more restrictive condition $p\ge v$, instead of the condition $p\ge 1$ of~\cref{thm:main}.
-To see why this is necessary (and infact the \enquote{right} condition), consider the case where $H=K_2$, $Q_n(i,j)=1_{i\ne j}$, $\phi(x,y)=xy$, $\mu=N(0,1)$.
+To see why this is necessary (and in fact the \enquote{right} condition), consider the case where $H=K_2$, $Q_n(i,j)=1_{i\ne j}$, $\phi(x,y)=xy$, $\mu=N(0,1)$.
 This corresponds to studying the homogeneous U-statistic

 Since $\E e^{\lambda |X_1|}<\infty$ for all $\lambda>0$, one can study the LDP of $\bar{X}^2$ (via Cramer's theorem and contraction principle).
 On the other hand, one cannot define a Gibbs measure with $n\bar{X}^2$ as sufficient statistic, as $\E e^{n\theta \bar{X}^2}=\infty$ for all $\theta>1/2$.
 Since $v=2$ for $H=K_2$,~\cref{lem:gibbs} instead demands that \eqref{eq:tailp} holds for some $p\ge 2$.
 Equivalently, we need the slightly stronger condition $\E e^{\lambda X_1^2}<\infty$ for all $\lambda>0$, which fails for $\mu=N(0,1)$.